sfeir-open-source/sfeir-school-rxjs/docs/markdown/arrays-sequences/arrays-sequences.md

 <!-- .slide: class="exercice sfeir-bg-pink" -->

-# Pipe
+# Sequences

 ## Exercice 1

 <br>
-1. Use Pipe to solve the problem
+1. Produce values one by one
+2. Solve the same puzzle
 <br>

 ### make the test pass, then run main.ts